-You need to get outside and go for walks — it is one of the few safe activities that all of us can still partake in at any time.
-And, if you find that you’re not getting outdoors often enough, pencil this into your schedule.
+You need to get outside and go for walks—it is one of the few safe activities that all of us can still partake in at any time.
+If you find that you’re not getting outdoors often enough, pencil this into your schedule.
 You’ve certainly got a task management system for your job or business, so add a daily walk to your agenda.

 Especially for people who live in urban areas, experiences of nature have been shown to provide numerous mental health benefits.
 Getting outside with birds and vegetation lower stress, depression, and anxiety.
 Plus, you will have the opportunity to interact with others in your neighborhood while maintaining physical distance.

 Furthermore, if you have enough space and weather permits, consider working outdoors at least part-time to leverage some of these benefits while still getting stuff done.
 When you can, sit out on your balcony or porch with your laptop and soak up the sunshine.